umputun/reproxy/README.md

 - Consul Catalog provider with discovery by service tags
 - Support of multiple (virtual) hosts
 - Optional traffic compression
-- User-defined limits and timeouts
+- User-defined size limits and timeouts
 - Single binary distribution
 - Docker container distribution
 - Built-in static assets server with optional "SPA friendly" mode
 - Support for redirect rules
+- Optional limiter for the overall activity as well as for user's activity
 - Live health check and fail-over/load-balancing
 - Management server with routes info and prometheus metrics
 - Plugins support via RPC to implement custom functionality